Get Solid Conservatory Roof Prices

 Tiled conservatory roof cost, everything you need to know.

-In 2021, a standard tiled conservatory roof replacement costs an averagely of £4,100.
+In 2023, a standard solid tiled conservatory roof replacement costs an average of £4,100.
 A new solid roof for a larger conservatory can cost slightly more, from about £5,500.

-A solid tiled conservatory roof has many benefits to your home and lifestyle, such as reducing energy costs, increasing living space, adding value to your home and modernising the appearance of your conservatory.
+A solid tiled conservatory roof offers many benefits to your home and lifestyle, such as reducing energy costs, increasing living space, adding value to your home and modernising the appearance of your conservatory.

 It’s quick, a replacement solid roof typically takes no more than three days to install.